Born November 6, 1929

-Sr. Ana Maria was born in Colombia and came to Milwaukee to enter the SDS community in 1948.
-For years she ministered to the sick and elderly as a licensed practical nurse.
-Sr. Ana Maria was working in an Arizona nursing home when a priest asked her to join him on prison visits to offer bilingual interpretation.
-That first visit sparked a passion for prison ministry that grew into distributing the Eucharist and leading prayer services.
-Her work also evolved into a “listening” ministry for prisoners who needed to talk to someone who deemed them worthy of forgiveness.
+For many years, Sister Ana Maria Gomez, SDS ministered as a licensed practical nurse to patients and residents of elder care facilities.
+She was working in an Arizona nursing home when a priest asked her to join him on prison visits to provide bilingual translation.
+Her first visit sparked a passion for prison ministry that grew over the years.
+She began distributing the Eucharist to inmates and leading prayer services.
+Her work also evolved into a “listening ministry” for prisoners who needed to talk to someone who deemed them worthy of forgiveness.

-“I love this ministry,” says Sr. Ana Maria.
-I went to the prisons to find Jesus and I saw Him in each prisoner’s eyes.
+“I love this ministry,” said Sr. Ana Maria.
+“I went to the prisons to find Jesus and I saw Him in each prisoner’s eyes.”